boulevard-des-capucines/dropout-similar-images/README.md

 ```

 ## 1.2 Run the app
-After that, youu can run the container with app launched.
+After that, you can run the container with app launched.
 Fot that, run
 a command like following
 ```shell
 docker run \